There are some basic things to consider when building the digital side of your business:

 User experience is the overall experience of a person using a product, such as a website.
 It focuses on having a deep understanding of your users – what they need, what they value, their abilities and their limitations.
 It also takes into account your business goals and objectives.
 It should meet your business needs as well as your audience needs.
 A win-win scenario for both you and them.

 2. Why is UX important?

 Ultimately, you want people to perceive your service as useful and valuable.
 Every action and process, both online and offline, may impact how customers see you and how they’ll talk about you (their experience).

-When it comes to the digital side of your business, this means you need to communicate well, so that users understand your service and value as quickly as possible.
+This is also true for the digital side of your business.
+In other words, you need to communicate well, so that users understand your service and value as quickly as possible.
 Enable customers to understand you, while you take action to understand them – or someone else will.